-The sweet, sour and water rich ingredients are wonderfully balanced by starchy beans and creamy avocado, tossed together till fully coated in a sweet tangy dressing making the salad essentially a complete meal in itself.
+The sweet, sour and water rich ingredients are wonderfully balanced by starchy beans and creamy avocado all tossed together till fully coated in the sweet tangy dressing, making this salad essentially a complete meal in itself.

-The flavours really come together and develop as the salsa marinates or rests, making this a great side/dip for picnics, bbqs, game day, potlucks, lunch-boxes and tailgating.
+The flavours really come together and develop as the salsa marinates or rests, making it a great side or chunky dip for picnics, bbqs, game day, potlucks, lunch-boxes and tailgating.

 You may want to save this recipe for when its too hot to cook and need a light meal that is delicious and refreshing.

 Click the subscribe button above to get more recipes like this to your inbox.